Bayesian luminosity function estimation in multi-depth datasets with selection effects: A case study for $3<z<5$ Lyman $\alpha$ emitters: Observations and sample selection

 The candidate line emitters are then classified into two credible levels ($1$ and $2$) based on the integrated signal-to-noise ratio ($ISN$), corrected for the uncertainty covariance \citep{Lofthouse2020}.
 Specifically, class 1 includes sources with $ISN > 7$, ensuring high purity but lower completeness, while class 2 includes sources with $5 < ISN < 7$, improving completeness at the expense of purity.
-To construct a high-purity sample, we will consider only class 1 sources hereafter.
-All candidates are visually inspected by three authors (DT, MF, MFo) independently.
-During this process, we also examine the shape of the segmentation map and the extracted spectrum of each emitter to identify possible skyline residuals or other artifacts.
+To construct a high-purity sample, we consider only class 1 sources hereafter.
+All candidates are visually inspected by three authors (DT, MF, and MFo) independently.
+During this process, we also examined the shape of the segmentation map and the extracted spectrum of each emitter to identify possible skyline residuals or other artefacts.